anoma/anoma-blog/apriori/slow-games.md

 - **Applied modeling of Anoma** - controller selection, solver selection.
 - **Empirical pipeline** - an empirical pipeline that can help inform decision making for users in practice.
 - **Transformation into a prior-free mechanism** - this mechanism would not depend on any assumed prior knowledge about the environment or behavior of the participants.
 Instead, the mechanism learns and adapts based on observations.
 This is particularly relevant for slow games, where the regulator's limited information is a challenge.
 In particular, [Theorem 3](https://arxiv.org/pdf/2009.05518) from *Mechanisms for a No-Regret Agent: Beyond the Common Prior* (Camara, et al. 2020) gives an upper bound for the principal's regret in their setting.
+  - The agent's regret depends on the complexity of the utility functions.
-  - Components of the principal's regret include:
+  - The principal's regret includes:
     - extractable value - value that operators may extract from the system.
     - forecast miscalibration - errors in predicting future states or behaviors in the system.
     - cost of informational robustness - the costs of making the mechanism robust to different scenarios.
     - discretization error - simplifications made in modeling continuous processes or states as discrete ones, which can introduce prediction.
-  - Agent regret depends on the complexity of the utility functions.

 ## Acknowledgements